Total Time: 1 hour 20 minutes

 Marinade ingredients and notes:

-- This recipe calls for only ¼ teaspoon of lime juice, which may sound like very little but it's just the right amount.
-When testing this recipe I found that any more lime juice gave the chicken a fruity flavor that, in my opinion, clashed with the ancho chili.
-(For ideas as to how to use the remaining juice from the lime, check out these ginger beef meatballs or this Thai pineapple chicken curry recipe!)
+- This recipe calls for only ¼ teaspoon of lime juice.
+This may sound like very little but it's just the right amount.
+Any more lime juice gives the chicken a fruity flavor that, in my opinion, clashes with the ancho chili.

 How to make it:

-Step 1.
-Add all marinade ingredients to a bowl and whisk until well combined.
+- Add all marinade ingredients to a bowl and whisk until well combined.
+(Note that the marinade will be quite thick.)

 Ancho Marinade